Interrupt Block Icon

 FieldPurposeExample

 ParametersSpace-separated Name(Value) tokens โ€” see below.
-For backward compatibility, a bare numeric value is accepted and treated as Priority(N).VectorName(U1RXInterrupt) Config_BitSet(IEC0bits.U1RXIE=1) RegisterReadClear(IFS0bits.U1RXIF) Priority(-1)
+A bare number is accepted as legacy shorthand for Priority(N).VectorName(U1RXInterrupt) Priority(-1) RegisterReadClear(U1RXREG)

 Parameter tokens (inside the fourth field)